 There is nothing quite like a county fair, and the Chippewa County Fair is a great one!
 It is packed with great events all day and into the evening for families and people of all ages.
-There are always fireworks, a wonderful midway, lots of music, races, demo derbies, and wonderful 4-H exhibits.
-The fair takes place in the beautiful fairgrounds in Montevideo at the end of July, so plan on visiting Chippewa County in the middle of summer!
+Filled with fireworks, a wonderful midway, lots of music, races, demo derbies, and 4-H exhibits.
+The fair takes place at the beautiful fairgrounds in Montevideo at the end of July, so plan on visiting Chippewa County in the middle of summer!

 Fiesta Days and Heritage Hill Threshing Show